delattj/wsrpc/README.md

 ```
 The method wait until the incoming binary data packet is received.
 If bytes data is empty and err is nil, the stream has been closed.
+**Note** that if data is received but not read through either this method or **ReceiveFile()** data is cached on memory.
+Application might leak if not read in a timely fashion.

 ```go
 func (s StreamReceiver) ReceiveFile(io.Writer) error
 ```
 Binary packets are writen directly into the *io.Writer* object.
 The method block until the stream is closed.
 This method is designed to be use in conjunction with **StreamSender.SendFile()** method on the other end.
 When data are received this way, the first packet sent is expected to be the payload encoded as a uint64 in big-endian for tracking purposes. **SendFile()** does that step automaticaly.
 The rest of the data is expected to be received by small chunks until the payload is reached.
+**Note** that if data is received but not read through either this method or **Receive()** data is cached on memory.
+Application might leak if not read in a timely fashion.

 ```go
 func (s StreamReceiver) Cancel() error
 ```
 Cancel the current stream request by notifying the remote end.

 ```go
 func (s StreamReceiver) Progress() (uint64, uint64)
 ```